ChpShy/KeyTone/README.md

 ## Introduce

-Play the piano while writing code 🤪
+(Only for Mac) Play the piano while writing code 🤪

 ## TODO

 - Show audio track
 - Put audio files on cdn
-- Performance
+- Performance(A lot of process will be generated if input too fast)

 ## Credits